HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Simulated Humanoid Robot Environment

 \section{Simulated Humanoid Robot Environment}

 In this section, we describe our simulated environment and discuss relevant design choices for the simulated humanoid robot.
 As illustrated in \Cref{fig:humanoid_env}, we use the Unitree H1 humanoid robot\cref{footnote:h1} with two dexterous Shadow Hands\cref{footnote:shadowhand} as the primary robotic agent of our benchmark.
-We simulate this humanoid robot using MuJoCo~\citep{todorov2012mujoco} adapting the Unitree H1 model provided by Unitree\footnote{ \url{https://github.com/unitreerobotics/unitree_ros}} and the dexterous Shadow Hand models available through MuJoCo Menagerie~\citep{menagerie2022github}.
+We simulate this humanoid robot using MuJoCo~\citep{todorov2012mujoco} adapting the Unitree H1 model provided by Unitree\footnote{ \url{https://github.com/unitreerobotics/unitree_ros}} and the dexterous Shadow Hand models available through MuJoCo Menagerie.\footnote{ \url{https://github.com/google-deepmind/mujoco_menagerie}}

-\textbf{Humanoid Body.}\quad We implement Unitree H1\cref{footnote:h1} and Agility Robotics Digit\cref{footnote:digit}, which are well-known humanoid robots with their model files freely available~\citep{menagerie2022github}.
-Unitree H1 is primarily used in our benchmark as we observed faster learning, which we ascribe to a simpler mechanical design compared to Agility Robotics Digit, which features passive joints actuated through a four-bar linkage.
+\textbf{Humanoid Body.}\quad We implement Unitree H1\cref{footnote:h1}, Unitree G1\cref{footnote:g1}, and Agility Robotics Digit\cref{footnote:digit}, which are well-known humanoid robots with their model files freely available~\citep{menagerie2022github, adu2023exploring}.
+Unitree H1 is primarily used in our benchmark as it is a full-size humanoid compared to the smaller Unitree G1, and as we observed faster learning compared to the Agility Robotics Digit, which we ascribe to a simpler mechanical design compared to Digit, which features passive joints actuated through a four-bar linkage.

-\textbf{Dexterous Hands.}\quad We use two dexterous Shadow Hands\cref{footnote:shadowhand}, which also have model files freely available~\citep{menagerie2022github}, and have shown impressive manipulation capabilities both in simulation \cite{zakka2023robopianist} and the real world \cite{akkaya2019solving}.
+\textbf{Dexterous Hands.}\quad We use two dexterous Shadow Hands\cref{footnote:shadowhand}, which also have model files freely available\cref{footnote:menagerie_github}, and have shown impressive manipulation capabilities both in simulation \cite{zakka2023robopianist} and in the real world \cite{akkaya2019solving}.
 To make the simulated robot have more human-like morphology, we remove the cumbersome forearms of the dexterous Shadow Hands in HumanoidBench.
-While this is not currently a realistic model, we anticipate the trend in the industry towards developing slimmer, human-like hands (e.g. Tesla Optimus, Figure 01) so that our design choice aligns better with next-generation humanoid robots.
-In addition, we also provide models for the Robotiq 2F-85 parallel-jaw gripper and the hands available in the Unitree collection\cref{footnote:h1_github}.
+While this is not currently a realistic model, we anticipate the trend in the industry towards developing slimmer, human-like hands (e.g., Tesla Optimus, Figure 01) so that our design choice aligns better with next-generation humanoid robots.
+In addition, we also provide models for the Robotiq 2F-85 parallel-jaw gripper and the $13$-DoF Unitree hands available in the Unitree collection\cref{footnote:h1_github} (see Appendix, \Cref{sec:additional_tasks} for more details).

+The observation and action spaces, and degrees of freedom of the robot system with or without the dexterous hands are summarized in \Cref{tab:robot_spec}.